559th Flying Training Squadron: Italian Campaign

 The 81st entered combat on 16 April 1944 when it dispatched 12 B-25s in an attack upon railway sidings and a Japanese supply dump at Mogaung, Burma.
 One bomber was lost in the raid.
 Eight days later the 81st attacked Japanese stores and troop concentrations in the Kazu area.
 In May the it made numerous attacks upon the Tiddim Road in Burma, as well as on railway lines running north and east of Mandalay.
 Probably the unit's most significant mission during the month was its participation in the bombing of Ningthoukhong, Burma, a key position to the Japanese defensive line.
 The town was reported to have housed Japanese artillery pieces, antitank guns, tanks, and as many as 1,000 troops.

 During the ensuing 12 months the 81st helped to gain air superiority over the Japanese in Burma and provided support for Allied ground forces in driving them completely out of that country.
 The squadron's efforts were expended principally in bombing attacks on airdromes and airfields, headquarters buildings, roads, highway bridges, gun emplacements, railway bridges, rail junctions, marshalling yards, storage areas, and troop concentrations.
-Notable was the series of missions which contributed to the capture of Myritkyina by General Joseph W. Stilwell's ground forces early in August.
+Notable was the series of missions which contributed to the capture of Myitkyina by General Joseph W. Stilwell's ground forces early in August.
 The unit also participated in tactical operations during February and March 1945 helping to capture Miektila and Mandalay in May.

 In September 1944 the unit extended its range of operations to include targets in China.
 At that time the Japanese were attempting to throw the Chinese back across the Salween River.
 The 81st provided effective support to the Chinese troops engaged in repelling the Japanese offensive.
 For its part the squadron participated in a series of eight bombing missions targeting Japanese stores and troop concentrations, principally in the Chinese cities of Bhamo, Mangshih, and Wanling.

 With the capture of Burma in the spring of 1945, combat operations for the 81st Bombardment Squadron were greatly reduced.
 At its base in India the unit began transition training in Douglas A-26 Invader aircraft.
 Training ceased with the surrender of Japan in August 1945.
 The air echelon of the squadron left India on 27 September on the first leg of its journey back to the Zone of the Interior.
 Departure of the ground echelon was delayed, however, was delayed for three months, sailing on Christmas Eve 1945 it Karachi, India, aboard the Hawaiian Shipper, for Seattle, Washington.
 There was a brief stop in Singapore, after which the voyage was continued out through the South China Sea and into the Pacific.
 On 21 January the squadron was reduced in strength to one officer and two enlisted men and then inactivated at Fort Lawton, Washington.